UCLA-Rocket-Project/cmfv-closedloop/important-build-flags.md

 Dictates whether there will be any closed loop control.
 If true, then control will entirely be open loop i.e. we go into `FORCED_OPEN_LOOP` right after `OPEN_LOOP_INIT`

+### `USE_3_PTS`

+If true, code will compile that uses a 3-PT (PT stands for pressure transducer) redundant system to obtain manifold pressures as input into the control system, instead of the 2-PT system.

+With the 3-PT system, the median PT value will be taken (if all the PT values are within P_MAX and P_MIN).

 ## In [platformio.ini](./platformio.ini)

 Please note that build flags have to be applied separately to the [env:uno] and [env:native] environments.
 Applying a build flag to one does not result in it being applied to the other.